ZillaZ/Todo-list/README.md

 Todo list web application made with Svelte and Go.

+You can see the application working on https://todo-list-nine-ivory.vercel.app

 You'll need MariaDB to run the application.

 In the server folder, create a file named ".env".
 Its contents should follow the following format: